Construction yields for partying in Aspen this weekend

 Landscaping and the installation of the rapid flash will occur after Food & Wine weekend.

-“But you can cross safely and once the rapid flash is in it will be even more safer,” Aragon said.
+“But you can cross safely and once the rapid flash is in it will be even more safe,” Aragon said.

 Aragon said removing the steps on the northwest corner of South Aspen Street and Hopkins Avenue might be the best improvement the city made this spring.